foxweb/capistrano-redmine/README.md

 ## Redmine API config

-1. To enable the API-style authentication, you have to check Enable REST API in Administration → Settings → Authentication.
+1. To enable the API-style authentication, you have to check Enable REST API in **Administration → Settings → Authentication**.
 2. Create new user named like 'deploy' (or other) and login with this.
 3. You can find your API key on your account page ( /my/account ) when logged in, on the right-hand pane of the default layout.
 4. Copy and paste API key to the `config/deploy.rb` on `set :redmine_token`.